Cause and Effect Essay Guide

 CONTINUE

-Before writing a cause-and-effect essay, remember to come up with a good essay topic (if you are not given one), determine causes and effects, choose an essay structure, and develop a thesis statement.
+Before writing a cause and effect essay, remember to come up with a good cause-effect essay topic (if you are not given one), determine causes and effects, choose an essay structure, and develop a thesis statement.
 Once you do that, writing the first draft will be much more manageable.

 1. Determine causes and effects within your topic